IHE/RAD.IRA/input/pagecontent/volume-1.md

 For example, the Watcher consumes the initiation and termination of report contexts and calculates the turnaround time for different types of studies in different departments.
 Another example is that the Watcher monitors how often an Evidence Creator publishes content sharing events and correlates how effective an AI application is with respect to the turnaround time by comparison and time before and after the Evidence Creator is deployed.

 The Watcher shall be capable of being launched by another application.
-It shall use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received.
+When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.

 ##### 1:XX.1.1.6.1 Event Handling Requirements